-Installations of Windows Server 2008 can result in an error displayed in Device Manager for a non existent PS/2 mouse.
+Installations of Windows Server 2003 or Windows Server 2008 can result in an error displayed in Device Manager for a non existent PS/2 mouse.
+This error is not readily apparent in Windows Server 2003, to see it you must select View > Hidden.